twjeffery/DIO-test-2/docs/ui-components/dropdown.md

 ---
 layout: default
-title: Divider
+title: Dropdown
 parent: Components
 has_children: true
-nav_order: 9
+nav_order: 10
 has_toc: false
 ---

-# Divider
+# Dropdown
 {: .no_toc }

 Callouts communicate important changes or facts within the body layout through a strong visual emphasis, so that users take notice and read the information.